DomGries/InnoDependencyInstaller/README.md

 ```

 For architecture-dependent downloads use `Dependency_String(x86Url, x64Url, arm64Url)`, which returns the URL matching the target system. `Dependency_IsX64` and `Dependency_IsArm64` can likewise be used as `Check:` functions in `[Files]` to install the matching binaries of your own application (see _ExampleSetup.iss_).

+Pass a SHA-256 checksum to have the download verified; leaving it empty (as above) leaves the download unverified.
+The built-in dependencies keep the checksum right next to the URL — for multi-architecture downloads use a matching `Dependency_String(x86Hash, x64Hash, arm64Hash)`.
+To calculate one for a custom or new installer, run `pwsh ./tools/Get-UrlSha256.ps1 'https://example.com/installer.exe'`.
+The dependency update workflow refreshes built-in checksums whenever it bumps a download.

 ## Bundling installers instead of downloading